imdeepmind/imdeepmind.github.io/docs/programming/programming-languages/python/multiprocessing.md

 - Batch processing similar operations
 - CPU-bound tasks with independent data
-- When you need ordered results
+- When we need ordered results
 - For better resource management than manual processes

 ## Sharing Data Between Processes